slavon360/recipeBook/README.md

 user can choose one.
 For geting the data of required images i used API from pixabay.com.
 Server-side is written utilizing NodeJS and ExpressJS.
-On the client-side i implemented AngularJS and Bootstrap.
+On the client-side i've implemented AngularJS and Bootstrap.